robson-hennes/systatic.co/content/docs/updating.md

 ];
 ```

-### Configurations
+### Collections
-You'll need to configure at least one configuration.
+You'll need to configure at least one collection.
 You can create new collections in your `config.php` file, like so:

 ```php
 <?php